+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 Rosenberger is one of the world's leading manufacturers of interconnect solutions in high-frequency, high-voltage and fiber optic technology – from prototype to series production.
 Fiber optic connectors (FO) carry information using entirely optical (light based) technology.
 They comprise so-called light guides which are made of transparent components such as glass or plastic to transport optical signals in the form of light.
 Founded in 1958, the company has established itself as a pioneer in providing cutting-edge solutions for a.
 Rosenberger Fiber Optic Cable Assemblies are available at Mouser Electronics.
 We have over 6200 employees worldwide with manufacturing facilities in Germany, Hungary, Sweden, Denmark, UK, Spain, USA, Brazil, China and India.
 With our combined global experience, let.

-• Fiber optic single-mode and dual-mode connectors
+• Fiber optic connectors on the market

-Fiber optic single-mode and dual-mode connectors
+Fiber optic connectors on the market

 Need Product Pricing?